Kidnapping of Sidney Jaffe: Kidnapping and conviction

-In November 1981, Jaffe was convicted on the land fraud counts and an additional count of failure to appear for trial.
+Legality and reaction

 This assertion of jurisdiction by the Florida court over Jaffe despite his illegal kidnapping from a foreign state was an example of the controversial legal doctrine of male captus bene detentus.
 In U.S. law, this doctrine goes back to the 1886 Supreme Court case Ker v.
 Illinois, in which Ker was accused of embezzling funds from a Chicago bank and fled to Lima, Peru.
 Extradition papers had been drawn up, but it was difficult to actually effect extradition due to the Chilean occupation of the city in the ongoing War of the Pacific, and so two detectives simply abducted Ker and brought him to Illinois.
 The Supreme Court ruled that the kidnapping had not violated Ker's right to due process as long as he had been properly indicted and tried.
 At the time of Jaffe's kidnapping, the U.S. recognized only limited exceptions to the general rule in Ker; specifically, in the 1932 case Cook v.
 United States, the Supreme Court had ruled that where a treaty provision sets explicit territorial limits to jurisdiction, seizure or arrest in violation of that provision meant that a court could not exercise jurisdiction over the defendant so seized or arrested.
 In that case, the U.S. Coast Guard had seized a British vessel at sea for liquor smuggling 11.5 miles off the coast of Massachusetts, beyond the "one-hour sailing limit" within which the Coast Guard could legally seize the vessel under the relevant 1924 U.K.–U.S. treaty, and the court ordered that the vessel be released to its owners.
 However, as Kathryn Selleck of Boston College Law School observed, the U.S.' extradition treaty with Canada did not explicitly state that the U.S. had no jurisdiction in Canadian territory, and so Jaffe would not be able to avail himself of the Cook exception as a defence.

 Johnsen and Kear's actions provoked international outrage, pitting Canada's sovereignty against Florida's desire to punish what it believed was fraud.
 As an August 1982 editorial in The Montreal Gazette put it, "no matter how it turns out, justice may be served only at the cost of an injustice".